Last updated on June 15, 2018

 The Airbnb owners who appeared somewhat amused had probably heard the furious drumming within our stomachs.
 We were glad they made the checking-in process fast to release us for lunch.

-Promotion: Get $50 off your first stay through Airbnb (and I’ll get some travel credits too to provide you with more of such travel reviews.
+Promotion: Get $45 off your Airbnb stay (and I’ll get some travel credits too to provide you with more of such travel reviews.
+Thanks, ya!)

 Walking under the intense afternoon heat along General Maxilom Avenue, we were expecting to see a bustling stretch with ample eating and shopping options.
 That was what was shown on Google Map.